Shaoting-Feng/LMCache/benchmarks/README.md

 ## ShareGPT Datasets

 1. Download and prepare the ShareGPT dataset
-    You can change how much data to process in the script.
+    You can specify the proportion of data to process by providing a number between 0 and 1 as an argument to the script.

     ```bash
-    bash prepare_sharegpt_data.sh
+    bash prepare_sharegpt_data.sh 1
     ```

+    In this example, 1 indicates processing 100% of the dataset.
+You can adjust this value as needed.

 2. Run the benchmark
     Example: